tguizelini/flutter-architecture/README.md

-# A Flutter Architecture for big projects
+# A Flutter Architecture ready for big projects

 This project structure brings productivity and greate for new flutter projects projects thinking about scalebility.